 All non-local students need to obtain a student visa to study in Hong Kong.
 The Hong Kong Immigration Department normally issues student visas only to applicants enrolling in a FULL-TIME course in the University.
-Details on visa sponsorship and visa application procedures can be found at CEDARS website at http://cedars.hku.hk/nonlocal/visa.html.
+Information on visa application and related matters can be found at CEDARS website at http://cedars.hku.hk/nonlocal/VisaMattersFAQ.
 Currently, for taught course postgraduates from the mainland, the contact office at the University is the China Affairs Office.
 For research study postgraduates, the contact office is CEDARS.